dimitri/pgextwlist/README.md

 * `extwlist.custom_path`

   Filesystem path where to look for *custom scripts*.
+Must point to an existing, readable directory; misconfiguration raises an `ERROR` at assignment time (or at `CREATE` / `UPDATE EXTENSION` time for the per-extension subdirectory) — scripts are never silently skipped.
+An empty string disables the feature.

 ## Usage